Troop 1396

 Scoutmaster

-• The Scoutmaster is responsible for working with and through other responsible adults (Assistant Scoutmasters — ASMs) to bring Scouting to the boys, helping the boys grow into good Scouts and responsible citizens.
+The Scoutmaster is responsible for working with and through other responsible adults (Assistant Scoutmasters — ASMs) to bring Scouting to the youth, helping the youth grow into good Scouts and responsible citizens.

 Troop Committee